Daksh-Pat/API-and-ML-projects/README.md

 -AlphaVantageAPI:
 A notebook which uses the Alpha Vantage stock api to pull daily adjusted stock market values for a selection of companies, saves them onto a dataframe, and uploads them to a BigQuery Cloud database.
 The info it pulls is the daily open, close, high, low, and volume traded.

+-Numpy Neural Network:
+A python program which utilizes the numpy library to form a simple neural network with forward and back propagation